Corionis/ELS/artifacts/document/comm.md

 ## Configuration
 Some items are required in the JSON library file configuration to support communications.
+Some are optional.

- 1. site : The hostname:port to used.
-If a port is not specified 50271 is used as the BASE port number, e.g. mybox.home.com:29999
+ 1. host : The hostname:port to connect to for outgoing connections, e.g. mybox.home.com:29900.
+If a port is not specified 50271 is used as the BASE port number.
+An IP address may be used instead of a hostname.
+ 2. listen : Optional.
+If specified the hostname:port to listen for incoming connections as a listen, e.g. mybox.home.com:30000.
+    If a port is not specified 50271 is used as the BASE port number.
+    An IP address may be used instead of a hostname.
+If not specified the "host" value will be used.
- 2. flavor : The flavor of operating system: windows, linux or apple (only)
+ 3. flavor : The flavor of operating system: windows, linux or apple (only)
- 3. terminal_allowed : true or false (only).
+ 4. terminal_allowed : true or false (only).
 If an interactive manual terminal connection is allowed
- 4. key : A formatted universally unique ID (UUID), e.g. "025e2ddb-942a-4206-8458-902a87e42e62"
+ 5. key : A formatted universally unique ID (UUID), e.g. "025e2ddb-942a-4206-8458-902a87e42e62"

 ### Port Numbers and Servers
 Two servers are started for each session, one for commands using STTY